NOFOREIGNLAND is a web site set up by liveaboard sailors with the aim of benefiting the liveaboard community.

 Please follow the guidelines presented when adding a place and make the details you enter as objective and factual as possible.

 The details page for a place should provide an objective description of that place.
-If the details are inaccurate, or can be improved, then you should update it.
+If the details are inaccurate, or can be improved, then please take a moment to update it.

 From the place's details page, click on the Edit this place button and make your changes.